lestera/LazyAssemblyLoading/README.md

 public Lazy<IDependency> Dependency { get; set; }
 ```

-A sample program can be seen in the "Tester" project.
+A sample program can be found in the "Sample" folder.

 ## Motivation